 SPARK is a holistic family based program of the St Vincent de Paul Society’s Support Services.
-We support newly arrived families of migrant, refugee and asylum seeker background in their settlement in South West Sydney.
+We support newly arrived families of refugee and asylum seeker background in their settlement in South West Sydney.
 We work in partnership with schools, other community services, and with local community members as volunteers to deliver our programs.

 SPARK inspires inclusive communities by creating opportunities for newly arrived and settled families to meet and build meaningful connections.